Science Technology Engineering Art Math (STEAM)

 Ask yourself: "Is this activity the child's or mine?"
 Make sure the child is the artist or scientist and your audience.
 Make sure they are the ones that are doing the thinking and making discoveries.

-The STEAM team has created a collection of hands-on lessons using a template for easy implementation.
-The lessons include standards, connections to STEAM concepts, materials list, procedure, tips for success and lesson exstensions.
+The IEECE STEAM team has created a collection of hands-on lessons using a template for easy implementation.
+The lessons include standards, connections to STEAM concepts, materials list, procedure, tips for success and lesson extensions.

 The National Center on Early Childhood Development, Teaching, and Learning in partnership with the Office of Head Start is going “full STEAM ahead” with these resources and in-service webinars.